-- Five projects 100% owned and operated by UEX: Horseshoe-Raven, Hidden Bay, Riou Lake, Christie West, and Key West, - Christie Lake, a joint venture project (the "Christie Lake Joint Venture") with JCU (Canada) Exploration Company Ltd. ("JCU"), which UEX has an 82.775% combined direct interest (UEX - 65.5492%) and indirect interest (JCU - 34.4508%), - Black Lake, a joint venture with Orano Canada Inc. ("Orano") and ALX Resources Corp ("ALX"), 51.426% owned and operated by UEX, - Eight projects joint-ventured with and operated by Orano, under Western Athabasca Joint Venture ("WAJV") which includes the Shea Creek, Erica, Brander Lake, Alexandra, Nikita, Mirror River, Laurie and Uchrich projects, - Beatty River, a joint-venture with Orano and JCU that is operated by Orano.
+- Five projects 100% owned and operated by UEX: Horseshoe-Raven, Hidden Bay, Riou Lake, Christie West, and Key West, - Christie Lake, a joint venture project (the "Christie Lake Joint Venture") with JCU (Canada) Exploration Company Ltd. ("JCU"), which UEX has an 82.775% interest, which includes a 65.5492% direct interest and 17.2254% indirect interest through JCU, - Black Lake, a joint venture with Orano Canada Inc. ("Orano") and ALX Resources Corp ("ALX"), 51.426% owned and operated by UEX, - Eight projects joint-ventured with and operated by Orano, under Western Athabasca Joint Venture ("WAJV") which includes the Shea Creek, Erica, Brander Lake, Alexandra, Nikita, Mirror River, Laurie and Uchrich projects, - Beatty River, a joint-venture with Orano and JCU that is operated by Orano.